Ingenia-SE/TDF-SARUS/README.md

 1. SARUS_Project folder: Contains the updated SysML project with our system model (including its requirements).
 2. TDF-Vision folder: Contains the computer vision files.
-3. TDF-Sim folder: Contains the Gazebo worlds used in simulations.
+3. TDF-Sim folder: Contains the Gazebo worlds used in simulations, as well as simulation launchers.
+4. TDF-C2 folder: COntains the Graphical User Interface source code.

 ### How to submit an ECR?